linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ## Step 1: Install the CLI

-If this is your first time running Linkerd, you’ll need to download the command-line interface (CLI) onto your local machine.
-You’ll use this CLI to interact with Linkerd, including installing the control plane onto your Kubernetes cluster.
+If this is your first time running Linkerd, you will need to download the command-line interface (CLI) onto your local machine.
+This CLI interacts with Linkerd, including installing the control plane onto your Kubernetes cluster.

 To install the CLI, run: